Written by Evi Idoghor

 Codependency doesn’t just affect one person in a relationship - both parties can be codependent with each other, in some circumstances creating a toxic environment in the relationship.
-In fact, there are three types of codependent relationships—The first one involves one healthy partner and a codependent partner, the second one involves both partners who are codependent (as mentioned above) and the third one involves an enabler who manipulates the other person to become codependent just so they could feel good about themselves.
+In fact, there are three types of codependent relationships: one with one healthy partner and one with a codependent partner, one with both partners who are codependent (as mentioned above), and one with an enabler who manipulates the other person to become codependent just so they can feel good about themselves.
 If you are in the third situation, as a codependent, please flee from the enabler; you are treading on dangerous territory.